Home › Services › Inclusive communication

 Most teams think they communicate well.
 Until things get tense.
 Until someone feels excluded.
 Until a feedback conversation escalates.
 Our trainings help you stay connected, especially then.

-Communicating well in a diverse team isn't a given
+Communicating well in a diverse team isn't a given.
+Three situations we often hear in introductory calls.

 The cost of poor communication is unevenly distributed.
 People from marginalised groups more often receive ambiguous feedback, are interrupted more often, and hear constructive challenge less often, which limits their development over the long run.